shvak/collo/README.md

 Please see examples for better understanding.

-Note: C++20 standard code, that can be compiled by gcc only now, gcc version 11.0+.
-Clang wants too many 'typename's and doesn't want some consteval functions.

 Note: You can rich full power of integrator if compile your code and provided examples with option '-march=native'.
 This feature provided by 'Eigen' library and modern cpu's vectorization.